exploratory-io/book/tutorials/text-data.md

 - Scraping text data from Web
 - Extracting and Replacing text
+- Detecting a pattern of text - str_detect, starts_with, ends_with
+str_detect("New York on 1/1.", "^New")
+_returns TRUE because there is "New" text at the beginning of the data._
+str_detect("New York on 1/1.", "New$")
+_returns TRUE because there is no "New" text at the end of the data._

 - Using Basic Regular Expression
 - Separate a text into two columns
 - Separate comma separated text into multiple rows